shadow/shadow/README.md

 Shadow implements **over 150 functions from the system call API**, but does not yet fully support all API features.
-Although applications that make _basic_ use of the supported system calls should work out of the box, those that use more _complex_ features or functions (e.g., `fork()`) may not yet function correctly when running in Shadow.
+Although applications that make _basic_ use of the supported system calls should work out of the box, those that use more _complex_ features or functions may not yet function correctly when running in Shadow.
 Extending support for the API is a work-in-progress.

 That being said, we are particularly motivated to run large-scale [Tor Network](https://www.torproject.org) simulations.
 This use-case is already